metame/mongoCertification/notes/Performance.md

 2. executionStats - includes the query planner mode and also tells what the result would have been if the planned query was run.
 3. allPlansExecution - shows results as if all possible plans were executed.

+# Logging and Profiling
+## Logging
+Mongo automatically logs slow queries (above 100ms) in a default file.
+This will show in the running mongod instance.

+## Profiler
+The profiler will log anything over a specified time to a system.profile file.
+The profiler looks at three levels.
+0 - profiler is off
+1 - logs slow queries
+2 - logs all queries (great for general debugging)

+The profiler is run using the mongod command with `--profile 1 --slowms 2` which would turn on profiler level 1 and log any queries that take over 2ms.
+These documents are logged in the `system.profile` collection which can then have queries ran against it.
+E.g. `db.system.profile.find({millis:{$gt:1000}}).sort({ts:-1});`

+You can check the profiling level in the mongo shell using `db.getProfilingLevel()`.
+You can get profiling status using `db.getProfilingStatus()` and set profiling status using `db.setProfilingLevel(1,4)` which would turn on Profiling at level 1 logging any query that takes over 4ms to complete.
+It can be turned off from the shell using `db.setProfilingLevel(0)`.

+# Review on performance
+1. Indexes are critical to performance.
+2. Use explain to see how the DB is performing queries.
+3. Use hint command to make the DB use a specific query plan.
+4. Use profiling to understand slow queries.

+# Mongotop
+Mongotop is run using a time parameter as the command `mongotop 3` which would run mongotop every 3 seconds.
+Mongotop will let you see how much time is being spent on certain types of operations within each database.

+# Mongostat
+The `mongostat` command is a performance tuning command.
+It will sample the database in a 1 second increment and will give information on inserts, queries, updates, and deletes.
+It will give different information based on the storage engine (mmap or wiredtiger).

+#Sharding
+Sharding is a technique for splitting up a large collection among multiple servers.
+In sharding, the application talke to `mongos`, which is a router, that then talks to several `mongod` servers. `mongos` is a range-based system based on a shard key.
+To work with sharded databases, the insert command must include the shard key.
+Also, if update/remove/find is used without the shard key, `mongos` will broadcast the request to all shards.
+Performance is better if the shard key is included.

+The `mongos` service is usually colocated on the same server as the application.